WhichBrowser/Parser-JavaScript/README.md

 ## Requirements

-WhichBrowser requires node 6 or higher.
+WhichBrowser requires Node 6 or higher to run and Node 16 or higher to build and test.

 ## Dependencies